szymonpulut/szymonpulut.github.io/_posts/nu-trek.md

 _Note: This review may contain minor spoilers for Star Trek: Discovery and Star Trek: Strange New Worlds, primarily confined to the pilot episodes._

+_Note 2: Star Trek is a series of science fiction movies and TV series, first released in 1966 and continuing to this day.
+Set in 23rd century, Star Trek focuses on the theme of exploration of the cosmos and seeking out new civilizations._

 ## Discovery

 DISCO was my gateway into the modern Star Trek productions, leaving a permanent mark on my perspective.
 Frankly, I have mixed feelings towards "Discovery".
 If I were to rate it, I'd settle on a solid 6.5 out of 10.
 Here's why.